thrightguy/CloudToLocalLLM/docs/OLLAMA_INTEGRATION.md

 # Ollama Integration Guide

+## Installing Ollama

+To use Ollama with CloudToLocalLLM, you first need to have Ollama installed and running on your system.

+- **Desktop Users (Windows, macOS, Linux):** The recommended way to install Ollama is by downloading the official desktop application from the [Ollama website](https://ollama.com/).
+This provides a user-friendly interface for managing models and running the Ollama server.
+- **Linux (Server/Advanced Users):** You can also install Ollama using the command-line instructions provided on their website, typically involving a `curl` script.
+- **Docker:** Ollama can be run as a Docker container.
+Refer to the [Ollama Docker Hub page](https://hub.docker.com/r/ollama/ollama) for instructions.

+Once Ollama is installed and running, CloudToLocalLLM should be able to connect to it (by default at `http://localhost:11434`).

 ## Overview

 This guide provides information about the CloudToLocalLLM integration with Ollama, including hardware detection, model recommendations, and model naming conventions.